BioJulia/PopGen.jl/docs/commands.md

 │ 2213 │ contig_2784  │ 7        │
 ```

-!!! info
+!!! info "a simple example"
-     Python has this feature, however, if you're migrating from R, multiple assignment probably looks weird, or like flat-out sorcery.
-Whenever a function returns a tuple of values, like `missing` does, you can assign as many variables to it at once.
-For example:
+    If this still looks weird to you, here is a simple example to help wrap your mind around it.
     ``` julia
     a,b,c,d = (1,2,3,[4,5,6,7])
     ```